 Soon to open is also MAGO, a Korean boutique salon upstairs that integrates with the cafe, serving snacks and drinks.

-Expect brunch items designed by a team of Korean chefs available from 9:30am (till 4pm), all-day pasta, and a night menu of hearty Korean fare – think Chir Fried Chicken, Spicy Seafood Tteokbokki, Bacon Kimchi Dubu, to even Coke Ribs with Fries.
+Expect brunch items designed by a team of Korean chefs (till 4pm), all-day pasta, and a night menu of hearty Korean fare – think Chir Fried Chicken, Spicy Seafood Tteokbokki, Bacon Kimchi Dubu, to even Coke Ribs with Fries.

-If desserts are your thing, expect Belgium Chocolate Waffles, and cakes of Sea Salt Chocolate Truffle and Tiramisu.
+If desserts are your thing, there is the Belgium Chocolate Waffles, and cakes of Sea Salt Chocolate Truffle and Tiramisu.
 Here’s more:

 Bulgogi Tartine ($22.00)